eso/edps-doc/source/edpsgui/settings_.md

 It is possible to modify the file directly through the EDPS-GUI, by selecting the menu "Settings" in the drop-down menu "Help" at the top of the GUI.
 Note, the file can be edited only if EDPS is not running; press the "Stop EDPS" red button if necessary.
 Click here to see an example of the file.
 In the following, we describe the most important configuration variables.
+After the settings are changed, press the SAVE button to save.
+They new values will be used when pressing "Start EDPS" the next time.

+- **Location of products and database**: The **base_dir**  and **path** variables.

+  This is the folder where EDPS saves all the products of all the executed jobs (specified via  **base_dir**), as well as it keeps a database with the information of the various reductions (specified via **path**).
+These are specified at the first execution of the EDPS-GUI, but it might be convenient to change it, e.g. if the selected location has no more space.

 - **Association preference**: RAW vs MASTER calibrations.